-The resolution(s) for confirming the above appointment forms part of the Notice conveningthe Annual General Meeting (AGM') scheduled to be held on July 20 2018.
-Weseek your support and hope you will enthusiastically vote in confirming the aboveappointments to the Board.
+The resolution for confirming the above appointment forms part of the Notice conveningthe Annual General Meeting (AGM') scheduled to be held on July 20 2018.
+Weseek your support and hope you will enthusiastically vote in confirming Mr. SaurabhAgrawal's appointment to the Board.

 9. Key Managerial Personnel

-Pursuant to Section 203 of the Companies Act 2013 the Key Managerial Personnel of theCompany are Mr. T. V. Narendran Chief Executive Officer and ManagingDirector Mr. Koushik Chatterjee Group Executive Director (Finance Corporate & Europe) and Mr.Parvatheesam K Company Secretary.
+Pursuant to Section 203 of the Companies Act 2013 the Key Managerial Personnel of theCompany are Mr. T. V. Narendran Chief Executive Officer and ManagingDirector Mr. Koushik Chatterjee Executive Director and Chief Financial Officer and Mr.Parvatheesam K Company Secretary and Compliance Officer.
 During the year there has beenno change in the Key Managerial Personnel.

 10. Audit Committee

 The Audit Committee was constituted in the year 1986.
 The Committee has adopted aCharter for its functioning.
 The primary objective of the Committee is to monitor andprovide effective supervision of the Management's financial reporting process to ensureaccurate and timely disclosures with the highest levels of transparency integrity andquality of financial reporting.

-11. Internal Control Systems
+11. Internal Control Systems and Internal Audit

 The Board of Directors of the Company is responsible for ensuring that InternalFinancial Controls have been laid down in the Company and that such controls are adequateand operating effectively.
 The foundation of Internal Financial Controls (IFC')lies in the Tata Code of Conduct (TCoC') policies and procedures adopted bythe Management corporate strategies annual business planning process managementreviews management system certifications and the risk management framework.